 Allowing Medicare to negotiate drug prices would obviously be fair way to significantly cut government spending and reduce the federal budget deficit.
 But that would reduce the profits of drug companies, and most Republicans believe drug company profits are more important.

 On May 11, 2018, President Donald Trump announced his plan to lower drug prices for Americans.
-During the 2016 presidential election campaign Trump had promised to allow Medicare to negotiate discount prices for the drugs it buys.
+During the 2016 presidential election campaign Trump had promised to allow Medicare to negotiate volume discount prices for the drugs it buys.
 But Trump’s proposal failed to include that measure.
 The stock prices of drug companies rose after his speech.

 On May 17, 2018, the FDA released a list of 52 drugs it said faced delays in getting generic versions on the market because of “gaming” by drugmakers.